helpwave/internationlization/README.md

 ## Tests
-The lexer, parser and compiler are all tested.
+The lexer, parser and compiler are all tested with jest, see [our tests](/tests)

+## Examples
+Example translation files and the resulting translation can be found in the [examples folder](/examples).